runanywhere-sdks

 Component Description

-DartBridge FFI bridge to C++ native libraries
+DartBridge FFI bridge slices to the C++ commons library (33 dart_bridge_*.dart files)

-ModelRegistry Model discovery, registration, and persistence
+ModelRegistry Model discovery, registration, and persistence via the C++ registry

 Package Composition